Crystal-Nest/cobweb/README.md

 [![Kofi](https://raw.githubusercontent.com/crystal-nest/mod-fancy-assets/main/kofi/kofi32.png)](https://ko-fi.com/crystalspider)
 [![Patreon](https://raw.githubusercontent.com/crystal-nest/mod-fancy-assets/main/patreon/patreon32.png)](https://www.patreon.com/crystalspider)
 Want to chat and ask questions?
 Join our Discord!
-Want to stay up-to-date and support us?
-Visit our Kofi!
+Stay up to date and support us on Kofi!
-Want extra content, previews, and early access?
-Become our Patron!
+Become a lore-rich spider on Patreon to get extra content, previews, early access, and more!

+###### Becoming a member of any platform is always free!
+Get more benefits and content with additional support!

 ---